emmajanedrews/base-template/_posts/2018-02-08-how-the-tax-overhaul-will-affect-real-estate.md

 On the bright side, home sellers do still get to take advantage of the home sales exclusion for capital gains.
 That is a major victory for real estate.

-<br>That's why **if you've been thinking of selling your home, now might be a good moment to start the process.** If you have any questions, whether you are buying or selling, you can always call me or shoot me an email.
-I can give you more specific recommendations based on your unique situation.
-I look forward to hearing from you soon.
+<br>That's why **if you've been thinking of selling your home, now might be a good moment to start the process.** If you have any questions, whether you are buying or selling, you can always call us or shoot us an email.
+We can give you more specific recommendations based on your unique situation.
+We look forward to hearing from you soon.